A Short List of Why We Paddle

 4. Safety First

 It is unfortunate that much of the general public views the surfski as a narrow and tippy kayak that is unsafe for all but the most skilled paddlers.
 Nothing could be further from the truth.
 A V5 or V8 in the hands of a trained and equipped paddler is far safer than the millions of “bathtub like” recreational kayaks on the market.
-The ability to capsize and easily remount a surfski combined with self bailing, makes it considerably safer than any closed cockpit kayak paddled by anyone without a bulletproof Eskimo Roll (the vast majority)
+The ability to capsize and easily remount a surfski combined with self bailing, makes it considerably safer than any closed cockpit kayak.

 5. A Super Hero Physique

 Proper surfski paddling is about developing the core, obliques, lats, shoulders, and arms.
 In roughly that order.
-The elite paddlers clearly demonstrate that with enough time in the surfski you are certain to achieve the much desired v shape torso.
+The elite paddlers demonstrate that with enough time in the surfski you are certain to achieve the much desired “v shape” torso.
 Most importantly building a strong core in the way that the surfski does, will pay dividends in overall health and mobility and will translate to resiliency in everyday life.

-Surfski paddling to build upper body endurance strength is a perfect compliment to running and biking and one of the very best summer cross training activities for nordic skiers.
+Surfski paddling to build upper body endurance strength is a perfect compliment to running and biking, and one of the best cross training activities for nordic skiers.

 6. Low Impact Equals Healthy Longevity

 If there was ever a low impact and low injury sport, that would be surfski.
-With some basic instruction on technique and learning to protect your shoulders, you can easily enjoy a very long surfski paddling career well into your eighties.
-Falling off a surfski beats falling on a bike any day.
+With some basic instruction on technique and learning to protect your shoulders, you can easily enjoy a long paddling career.
+Falling off a surfski beats falling off a bike any day.

 7. Surfski Destinations are Incredible

 Surfski races and events are in the most beautiful locations in the world.
 Think Hawaii, Tahiti, Columbia River Gorge, Tarifa, France, Sweden, Aukland, Cape Town, Sydney, Perth, Hong Kong, Mauritius, San Francisco Bay, Northern Michigan, Chattanooga, Connecticut, and the list goes on!
 Wherever there is water, there is, or will soon be, surfski paddling.
-Wherever there is water and wind, there will be surfski surfing!
+Wherever there is water and wind or boat wakes, there will be surfski surfing!

 8. Anyone Can Do It